-Hamont-Achel, Belgium - 25 May 2020 – The Belgian start-up BioStrand has raised 2 million euros from K&E, the investment fund of Koen Quaghebeur and Els Paesmans, founders of the crop protection company Globachem.
+Hamont-Achel, Belgium - 25 May 2020 – The Belgian start-up BioStrand has raised 2 million euros from K&E, the family holding of Koen Quaghebeur and Els Paesmans, founders of the crop protection company Globachem.
 Cegeka CEO Stijn Bijnens will be on the start-up's Board of Directors.
 Biostrand uses the investment to commercialise its revolutionary genetic data analysis technology.
 The technology will stimulate innovations in precision medicine, biotechnology and agriculture.

 BioStrand, founded in February 2019, is the brainchild of serial entrepreneur Dr. Dirk Van Hyfte.
 In 2011 Van Hyfte sold his company i.Know as well as a technology concept making large amounts of unstructured data accessible, to the American data platform builder InterSystems.
 Over the past 7 years, he and his wife Dr. Ingrid Brands developed the technology to detect genetic similarities and variations.
 Both sons Arnout and Ewald Van Hyfte also play an active role in the company.